qpham01/udacity/sdcnd/CarND-Vehicle-Detection/README.md

 The parameterizations of the different window scales are between lines 159 and 163, reproduced here:

-    xstarts = [0, 0, 200]
+xstarts = [0, 0]
-    xstops = [1280, 1280, 1080]
+xstops = [1280, 1280]
-    ystarts = [360, 360, 400]
+ystarts = [480, 360]
-    ystops = [720, 600, 480]
+ystops = [720, 600]
-    scales = [2, 1.3, 0.6]
+scales = [2, 1.2]

 I also applied the heat map to detection boxes over multiple frames to counter false positives.
 Below, I set the frame count to use for heatmap to 10 and the heat_threshold to 12 (lines 165-166), so that only areas with slightly more than one detection per frame will be counted to minimize false positives.
 This higher bar could also result in the occasional detection dropout that needed further parameter tunings to fix.

-    heat_threshold = 12
+    heat_threshold = 6
     frame_count = 10

 The above numbers were arrived at after numerous trials and errors on various snippets of video.
 The main issues are false positives and the occasional missing detection of the white car which lasted up to 2-3 seconds.
-To address the missing detections I needed to reduce the lowest scale to 0.6.
-This results in the frames being blown up to a larger size with a smaller relative scanning window and thus reduces the overall processing speed, but was necessary to keep up the detection of the cars through the entire video.
-It also produces more false positives along the image edges in the tree lines, which are the most likely of all the terrains to be mistaken for cars.
-To address the latter problem I had to add 200 pixels of margin on the left and right edges of the detection area for the 0.6 scale.
+To address the missing detections I needed to lower the heat_threshold below the frame_count.

 Here's a [link to my video result](https://youtu.be/WdKpBuRJjkA)

 Below are example results showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video.

 Here are six frames and their corresponding heatmaps: